tchau218/parEMDA/README.md

 This Python library was contructed based on the CEDA library, which is available on https://github.com/ptandeo/CEDA.
 A main testing file is named as *test_Lorenz63_EM.ipynb*.

 # CITING
-Article *An efficient particle-based method for maximum likelihood parameter estimates in nonlinear state-space models* of authors "T.T.T.
+Article *Simulation-based methods for uncertainty estimation in nonlinear state-space models* of authors "T.T.T.
 Chau, P. Ailliot, V. Monbet, P. Tandeo".

 # CONTACT:
 Authors: Thi Tuyet Trang Chau (thi-tuyet-trang.chau@univ-rennes1.fr) and Pierre Tandeo ( pierre.tandeo@imt-atlantique.fr)